khaldoun-xyz/standard/docs/git_handbook.md

    - Close related issues after merging PRs
    - Reference the resolving PR in the issue closure comment

+## Deal with git merge conflicts

+Generally, we recommend to fix merge conflicts by creating an additional commit.
+The most typical case for merge conflicts stems from another PR that was merged into `main`.
+Since you don't have the newest changes from `main` in your `feature` branch yet, you need to bring them in.

+First, pull the most recent changes to `main` from your remote branch `origin`:

+- `git checkout main`
+- `git pull origin main`

+Next, merge your local `main` branch into your `feature` branch:

+- `git checkout feature`
+- `git merge main`

+If there are merge conflicts, the merge will stop and you'll be asked to resolve the merge conflicts in the files that are mentioned in the error message first.
+Open each of these files and resolve your conflicts.

+Then, add your updated file with `git add file1.py` and run `git commit`.
+Confirm the commit message et voilà.

 ## Tips for Efficient Git Usage

 - Keep branches focused on single features or fixes